-ADU is among the top 3 universities in the UAE and ranks globally at 301-350.
+ADU is among the top 3 universities in the UAE and ranks globally at 251-300 while also ranking 101-125 globally for World Reputation.
 It holds the number one position in the UAE for the teaching pillar.
-In the prestigious THE Asia Ranking, it secures the 59th position, placing us among the top 0.4% of institutions in the region.
-ADU has also made an impressive debut in THE Young University Rankings 2023 for the world's best universities that are under 50 years old or younger, ranking 58th globally.
-ADU ranks 2nd in the UAE and 264th globally for its research influence or citations.
-With over 100 nationalities, ADU is ranked 2nd regionally and 14th globally in the THE Rankings for the highest proportion of international students.
-The College of Business is ranked as the number one in the UAE and among the top 151-175 academic institutions in the world for business and economics.
+In the prestigious THE Asia Ranking, it secures the 89th position.
+ADU an impressive performance in THE Young University Rankings 2023 for the world's best universities that are under 50 years old or younger, ranking 60th globally, ADU ranks 2nd in the UAE and 192 globally for its research quality.
+With over 100 nationalities, ADU is ranked 2nd globally for the most international university.
+The College of Business is ranked as the number one in the UAE and the Arab Region and among the top 101-125 academic institutions in the world for business and economics.
 ADU's graduates are highly employable, ranking first in the UAE for graduate employability (THE graduate report).
-Cementing its global reputation.
-ADU ranks 2nd in the UAE and 10th globally for international outlook.
+Cementing its global reputation, ADU ranks 9th globally for international outlook.